 About The Author

-Winner of a Silver Medal from the North American Travel Journalists Association for travel writing excellence in both 2018 and 2019, Michael has authored more than 16 books and penned many hundreds of feature articles over the years with bylines in Men's Journal, Men's Health, Outside, The San Jose Mercury News, Portland Oregonian and more.
+Winner of a Silver Medal from the North American Travel Journalists Association for travel writing excellence in both 2018 and 2019, Michael has authored more than 16 books and penned many hundreds of feature articles over the years.
 His travels have taken him to all seven continents.
-He is a member in good standing of the North American Travel Journalists Association (NATJA), the International Food Wine and Travel Writers Association (IFWTWA), the Adventure Travel Trade Association (ATTA), and the Society of American Travel Writers (SATW).
+He is a member of the North American Travel Journalists Association (NATJA), the International Food Wine and Travel Writers Association (IFWTWA), the Adventure Travel Trade Association (ATTA), and the Society of American Travel Writers (SATW).

 July 29, 2016

 - Feeling like Pac-Man traveling in the age of coronavirusMar 25, 2020 | Essays

 - Fear of COVID-19 – traveling in the age of coronavirusMar 6, 2020 | Essays

 - Discover the secret Ostannya Barykada restaurant in KyivFeb 12, 2020 | Europe